 About the Entrepreneur Hall of Fame Dinner

 The Center for Entrepreneurial Studies Hall of Fame Induction Dinner honors and celebrates entrepreneurship throughout New Jersey.
-At this year's dinner, the Seton Hall community honored Louis Miu '75 and Huichen Xu, M.B.A.
-'13.
+2015 is a special year as we celebrate the 10th annual dinner and induction ceremony.
+At this year’s dinner the Seton Hall community honors Beatriz Manetta M.S.I.B. ’98 and Sunny Bathla ’00/M.B.A. ’15.

 About the Center for Entrepreneurial Studies

 The Center for Entrepreneurial Studies at the Stillman School of Business was formed in 2003 through an endowment from Frank Scott ’50, a New Jersey entrepreneur and alumnus, and his wife, Marilyn.

 The Center was created to raise student awareness of self-employment as a career option and fosters the collaboration of faculty, students, alumni and entrepreneurs to engage in activities that advance hands-on entrepreneurial learning.
 The Center is integral to the Stillman School's mandate to prepare students for careers in the 21st century by acknowledging the growing importance of entrepreneurship in the U.S. and global economy.